 - Proposal for establishment of National Research Foundation to coordinate and fund research in India.

-- Under ‘Khelo India’, National Sports Education Board to be set up for development of sports-persons and popularization of sports at all levels.
+- Under ‘Khelo India’, the National Sports Education Board is to be set up for the development of sports persons and the popularization of sports at all levels.

 Here are banking-related announcements by the FM of India:

 - Public sector banks to get Rs.
 70,000 crore for recapitalization in order to boost credit.